-- The address for all Directors and executive officers is c/o News Corporation, 1211 Avenue of the Americas, New York, New York 10036. - The number of option shares reported reflects the number of option shares currently exercisable or that become exercisable within 60 days following August 17, 2018. - Applicable percentage of ownership is based on 385,146,540 shares of Class A Common Stock and 199,630,240 shares of Class B Common Stock outstanding as of August 17, 2018 together with the exercisable stock options, for such stockholder or group of stockholders, as applicable.
-In computing the number of shares of common stock beneficially owned by a person and the percentage ownership of that person, shares issuable upon the exercise of options that are exercisable within 60 days of August 17, 2018 are not deemed outstanding for purposes of computing the percentage ownership of any other person. - Beneficial ownership of 14,250 shares of Class A Common Stock and 76,655,870 shares of Class B Common Stock is as of July 2, 2013 as reported on Form 3 filed with the SEC on July 2, 2013 and the Schedule 13G/A filed with the SEC on February 13, 2015.
+(b) The address for all Directors and executive officers is c/o News Corporation, 1211 Avenue of the Americas, New York, New York 10036.

+- (c) Applicable percentage of ownership is based on 385,950,077 shares of Class A Common Stock and 195,076,117 shares of Class B Common Stock outstanding as of September 8, 2022 together with the exercisable stock options, for such stockholder or group of stockholders, as applicable.
+In computing the number of shares of common stock beneficially owned by a person and the percentage ownership of that person, shares issuable upon the exercise of options that are exercisable within 60 days of September 8, 2022 are not deemed outstanding for purposes of computing the percentage ownership of any other person. - (d) Beneficial ownership of 14,250 shares of Class A Common Stock and 76,655,870 shares of Class B Common Stock is as of July 2, 2013 as reported on Form 3 filed with the SEC on July 2, 2013 and the Schedule 13G/A filed with the SEC on February 7, 2022.
 Cruden Financial Services LLC, a Delaware limited liability company ("Cruden Financial Services"), the sole trustee of the Murdoch Family Trust, has the power to vote and to dispose or direct the vote and disposition of all of the reported Class B Common Stock.
-In addition, Cruden Financial Services has the power to exercise the limited vote and to dispose or direct the limited vote and disposition of all of the reported Class A Common Stock.
+In addition, Cruden Financial Services has the power to exercise the limited vote and to dispose or direct the limited vote and to disposition of all of the reported Class A Common Stock.
 As a result of Mr. K.R.
 Murdoch's ability to appoint certain members of the board of directors of Cruden Financial Services, Mr. K.R.
 Murdoch may be deemed to be a beneficial owner of the shares beneficially owned by the Murdoch Family Trust.
 Mr. K.R.
-Murdoch, however, disclaims any beneficial ownership of such shares. - Beneficial ownership of 20,866,618 Class B CDIs (equivalent to 20,866,618 shares of Class B Common Stock) and 1,585,382 shares of Class B Common Stock is as of December 31, 2017 as reported on Schedule 13G/A filed with the SEC by Perpetual Limited on February 1, 2018.
-Perpetual Limited reported that, as of December 31, 2017, it had sole voting and dispositive power over such Class B CDIs and shares of Class B Common Stock.
-Perpetual Limited does not report any ownership of Class A Common Stock. - Beneficial ownership of 2,196,608 shares of Class A Common Stock and 78,722,399 shares of Class B Common Stock includes 14,250 shares of Class A Common Stock and 76,655,870 shares of Class B Common Stock beneficially owned by the Murdoch Family Trust.
+Murdoch, however, disclaims any beneficial ownership of such shares. - (e) Beneficial ownership of Class A Common Stock and Class B Common Stock is as of December 31, 2021, as reported on the Schedules 13G/A, respectively, both filed with the SEC by the reporting person on February 11, 2022.
+The reporting person reported that, as of December 31, 2021, it had sole dispositive power for all of the reported shares, sole voting power for 28,116,271 shares of Class A Common Stock and 13,130,023 shares of Class B Common Stock and shared voting power for 431,743 shares of Class A Common Stock and 182,819 shares of Class B Common Stock. - (f) Beneficial ownership of 2,196,608 shares of Class A Common Stock and 77,665,316 shares of Class B Common Stock includes 14,250 shares of Class A Common Stock and 76,655,870 shares of Class B Common Stock beneficially owned by the Murdoch Family Trust.
 Mr. K.R.
 Murdoch may be deemed to be a beneficial owner of the shares beneficially owned by the Murdoch Family Trust.
 Mr. K.R.
 Murdoch, however, disclaims any beneficial ownership of such shares.
-Beneficial ownership also includes 2,062,500 shares of Class B Common Stock held by the K. Rupert Murdoch 2004 Revocable Trust of which Mr. K.R.
+Beneficial ownership also includes 1,009,446 shares of Class B Common Stock held by the K. Rupert Murdoch 2004 Revocable Trust of which Mr. K.R.
 Murdoch holds a beneficial and trustee interest.
-Beneficial ownership also includes 2,182,358 shares of Class A Common Stock held by the GCM Trust that is administered by independent trustees for the benefit of Mr. K.R.
-Murdoch's minor children.
+Beneficial ownership also includes 2,182,358 shares of Class A Common Stock held by GRCLT LLC, which is administered by independent managers for the benefit of certain of Mr. K.R.
+Murdoch's children.
 Mr. K.R.
-Murdoch, however, disclaims beneficial ownership of such shares.
+Murdoch, however, disclaims any beneficial ownership of such shares by beneficial ownership of such shares.